microsoft/mdatp-devicecontrol/windows/printer/Allow any printer.md

 # Device control policy sample: Allow any printer

-Description: A sample policy
+Description: This is a policy.
-Device Type: Windows Printer
+Device Type: None

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).
 This sample is based on the [sample files](#files).